(CY PLAN 25* course series)

 - Housing and real estate development, including access to credit, the financing and construction of affordable housing, and housing policy

 - Spatial segregation and social discrimination in both the United States and the Global South

 - The politics of land ownership, tenure, and property rights

 - Gentrification and displacement

 - Forms of political participation and resistance

 - International development, including the provision of housing, water and sanitation in informal settlements

-- Community development and community organizing, including programs and policies designed to remediate concentrated poverty and longstanding patterns of residential segregation
+- Community development and community organizing, including programs and policies designed to address longstanding patterns of residential segregation

-Faculty within the HCED concentration draw on multidisciplinary perspectives including research in anthropology, economic, history, and sociology, and incorporate both qualitative and quantitative methods in their research.
-Students in this concentration go on to work in a wide variety of roles in the public and private sectors.
-We encourage students to take classes in all three concentration subfields, since in practice they are closely intertwined.
+Faculty within the HCED concentration draw on multidisciplinary perspectives including anthropology, economics, history, planning, and sociology, and incorporate both qualitative and quantitative methods in their research.

 (CY PLAN 21* course series)